-Criteria Description The cross-subsidy will meet This applies to the funding of new infrastructure and the discounting of economic growth and current infrastructure/services to achieve economic growth.
-Economic developmental objectives benefit needs to be weighed against expected future financial benefit.
+Criteria Description The cross-subsidy will meet This applies to the funding of new infrastructure and the discounting economic growth and of current infrastructure/services to achieve economic growth. developmental objectives Economic benefit needs to be weighed against expected future financial benefit.
 Applicable to infrastructure capacity expansion that is not "bankable" but does provide economic benefit.
-The cross-subsidy aligns The need for cross-subsidisation could arise from aligning to national policy national policy objectives with objectives such as the Beneficiation Promotion Programme and the port pricing Automotive Industry Development Programme of the DTI.
-The cross-subsidy is necessary System wide pricing is an example where tariff levelising provides equality for equality in benefit of benefit.
-Cargo dues, for example, are similar in all ports, providing an equal benefit of port assets to all users of port infrastructure, irrespective of their geographic location.
+The cross-subsidy aligns The need for cross-subsidisation could arise from aligning to national national policy objectives policy objectives such as the Beneficiation Promotion Programme with port pricing and the Automotive Industry Development Programme of the DTI.
+The cross-subsidy is System wide pricing is an example where tariff levelising provides necessary for equality in equality of benefit.
+Cargo dues, for example, are similar in all ports, benefit providing an equal benefit of port assets to all users of port infrastructure, irrespective of their geographic location.
 This supports a complimentary ports system.
-The cross-subsidy will The risks associated with the dependency on a specific user of cargo type minimise finance and volume with associated volumes advocates for a levelising of prices on at least a risk system wide level to minimise risk to the landlord and project.
-The cross-subsidy will promote The promotion of efficient use of port facilities may in some cases be efficient use of port facilities influenced through strategic pricing signals such as a subsidy of marine · services or even cargo dues in some ports to support the use of excess capacity.
+The cross-subsidy will The risks associated with the dependency on a specific user of cargo minimise finance and type with associated volumes advocates for a levelising of prices on volume risk at least a system wide level to minimise risk to the landlord and project.
+The cross-subsidy will The promotion of efficient use of port facilities may in some cases be promote efficient use of influenced through strategic pricing signals such as a subsidy of port facilities marine services or even cargo dues in some ports to support the use port radimines of excess capacity.
 This will also assist with marginal costing as the marginal cost of one unit in a port at full capacity is higher than a port with excess capacity.
-The cross-subsidy will reduce Reducing congestion is a crucial part of running a successful port system and congestion reducing logistics costs for port users.
-A reduction in port congestion could J be considered worthy of subsidisation.
-The cross-subsidy will promote Promoting equitable access to infrastructure may require subsidisation. the inclusion of previously Marginalized groups may under recover on the cost of infrastructure or disadvantaged persons services initially but ultimately should be viable. , , , The cross-subsidy is aimed at Several global ports have started to introduce incentives or 'rewards' for reducing carbon emissions vessels that are low sulphur and efficient.
-South African ports are more of a receiver of vessel classes than a definer of them but nonetheless sound environmental practices in all aspects of the port could warrant subsidisation.
-The cost to the economy if the Special consideration will be given where the economic risk associated with cross-subsidy is not granted not providing the subsidy is high.
-This could also be called the opportunity will be drastic cost.
-For example if the subsidy is not allowed then: necessary capacity investment in the port will not take place resulting in an inability to meet demand; a niche industry will fail resulting in trade and job loss; a commodity will be priced out of the international market; port users will no longer use a South African port.
-Fast approximation for a popular surround bottom
+The cross-subsidy will Reducing congestion is a crucial part of running a successful port reduce congestion system and reducing logistics costs for port users.
+A reduction in port . cause congestion congestion could be considered worthy of subsidisation.
+The cross-subsidy will Promoting equitable access to infrastructure may require promote the inclusion of subsidisation.
+Marginalized groups may under recover on the cost of previously disadvantaged infrastructure or services initially but ultimately should be viable. persons , , , , , , , , , , , , , , , , , , , , The cross-subsidy is aimed Several global ports have started to introduce incentives or 'rewards' at reducing carbon for vessels that are low sulphur and efficient.
+South African ports are emissions more of a receiver of vessel classes than a definer of them but C3310113 nonetheless sound environmental practices in all aspects of the port could warrant subsidisation.
+The cost to the economy if Special consideration will be given where the economic risk the cross-subsidy is not associated with not providing the subsidy is high.
+This could also be · · called the opportunity cost .
+For example if the subsidy is not granted will be drastic allowed then: necessary capacity investment in the port will not take place resulting in an inability to most demand: resulting in an inability to meet demand;

+Criteria Description a niche industry will fail resulting in trade and job loss; a commodity will be priced out of the international market; port users will no longer use a South African port.

 If industry has an argument for deviating from the cost reflective tariff that falls within these criteria then they will be required to submit an application.
-The process for submitting an application for deviating from the base tariff will be developed and finalised during the 2016/17 tariff year.
-If a cross-subsidy is granted, it will be paid for evenly throughout the port system, i.e. by all port users.
+The process for submitting an application for deviating from the base tariff will be developed.
+If a cross-subsidy is granted, it will be paid for evenly throughout the port system i.e. by all port users.

-5.2 NPA commercial incentives (discounts)
+5.2 Incentives (special case of discounts)